SURGroup/UQpy/source/dimension_reduction_doc.rst

 The ``POD`` class is the parent class of the ``DirectPOD``, ``SnapshotPOD`` and ``HOSVD`` classes that perform the Direct POD, Snapshot POD and Higher-order Singular Value Decomposition (HOSVD) respectively.

 The Proper Orthogonal Decomposition (POD) is a post-processing technique which takes a given dataset and extracts a set of orthogonal basis functions and the corresponding coefficients.
-The idea of this method, is to analyze large amounts of data in order to gain a better understanding of the simulated processes.
+The idea of this method, is to analyze large amounts of data in order to gain a better understanding of the simulated processes and reduce noise.
 POD method has two variants, the Direct POD and Snapshot POD.
 In cases where the dataset is large, the Snapshot POD is recommended as it is much faster.

 The Higher-order Singular Value Decomposition (HOSVD) is the generalization of the matrix SVD, also called an orthogonal Tucker decomposition.
 HOSVD is used in cases where the solution snapshots are most naturally condensed into generalized matrices (tensors) and do not lend themselves naturally to vectorization.